I've received a section 21 notice asking me to leave. What can I do?

 A section 21 notice, also known as a no-fault eviction, allows landlords to ask a tenant to leave a property in England with two months' notice and no reason given.
 However, before going anywhere it's important to check whether the notice is valid or not.

-To use a no-fault eviction a landlord must have:
+To use a no-fault eviction a landlord must have done every one of the following:

-A landlord is also unable to serve a Section 21 if they have had an improvement notice or emergency works notice from the council in the last six months.
-This offers tenants some protection from "revenge" evictions.
+- not have received an improvement notice or emergency works notice from the council in the last six months.
+(This offers tenants some protection from "revenge" evictions.)

-The rules are very specific and explained in greater depth on the Nearly Legal blog.
+The rules for issuing a notice are also very specific and explained in greater depth on the Nearly Legal blog.

 Even if the notice is valid, your landlord must still get a court order and bailiffs to force you to move.
 If you are evicted illegally you could get repayment of rent.